arcueun/website/README.md

 - http req support? i'd have to move to vercel
 - visual hover effect
 - a blog page so u can see each title, click it and it expands to show full text

+omg today i learned what tailwind CSS and react js is.
+I am literally running myself into the wall lol, time to learn new things!